- This event has passed.

 - Creating a culture that recognizes reading time as nonnegotiable

 Ready to get started?
-Register for the edWebinar, and then download your free copy of What Kids Are Reading.
+Watch the recorded edWebinar, and then download your free copy of What Kids Are Reading.

-This presentation will be of interest to K-12 teachers, librarians, and school and district leaders, as well as curriculum directors and coordinators, instructional coaches and specialists, and reading directors, coaches, and specialists.
-There will be time to get your questions answered at the end of the edWebinar.
+This recorded presentation will be of interest to K-12 teachers, librarians, and school and district leaders, as well as curriculum directors and coordinators, instructional coaches and specialists, and reading directors, coaches, and specialists.

 About the Presenters